cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 3. Under **Manage**, select **Assignments.**

-4. Validate that between two to eight users are listed.

-5. If you have Azure AD PIM, count the number of users in both the **Eligible assignments** and **Active assignments** tabs.
-There should be a total of two to eight users across both tabs (not individually).
-Do not count the same username twice.
-If any groups are listed, count the number of users who are members of the group and include it in the total count.
+If you have Azure AD PIM proceed to step 5.

+4. Count the number of users assigned to the role.
+If any groups are listed you must count how many users are members of those groups and include that number in the overall count.

+If you have Azure AD PIM, perform the next steps:

+5. Count the number of users assigned to the role in both the **Eligible assignments** and **Active assignments** tabs.
+If any groups are listed proceed to step 6.

+Perform the next steps for each group that is listed in either the **Eligible assignments** or **Active assignments** tabs:

+6. You must determine if the group is enrolled in PIM for Groups.
+In **Azure AD Privileged Identity Management (PIM)**, under **Manage**, select **Groups**.
+If the group is listed, then that group is enrolled in PIM for Groups so proceed to step 8.

+7. If the group being reviewed is not listed in PIM for Groups, then open the group in the Azure AD Groups page and count the number of members.
+Add the number of members to the overall count.

+8. If the group is listed in PIM for Groups, then select the group in PIM for Groups to open its properties.
+Once the group's page is open, then select **Manage** > **Assignments**.
+Count the number of users assigned to the PIM group in both the **Eligible assignments** and **Active assignments** tabs and add that to the overall count.

+**Final Count**:
+There should be a total of two to eight users assigned to the role, including any direct user to role assignments and assignments via group membership.

 #### MS.AAD.7.2v1 Instructions